phamos-eu/iCal-integration/README.md

 For being able to use the app you will need to install a iCal library on your server.
 To install the iCal library you would need to go to your frappe-bench directory and install iCalendar using ```./env/bin/pip install icalendar```

-Once installed you need to open iCal Feed Settings DocType via the flobal search on your instance.
-There you can activate the funktionality and set a secret which is needed to subscribe to the feed.
+Once installed you need to open iCal Subscriptions DocType via the global search on your instance.
+There you can activate the functionality and set a secret which is needed to subscribe to the feed.

 ### Client Side
 You can use most calendar apps to subscribe to an iCal feed. iCal feeds are often used in sports calanedars or holiday lists in your country.